Marcono1234/unsafe-address-sanitizer/src/jazzerFuzzingTest/README.md

-# Jazzer test
+# Jazzer fuzzing test

 Runs a test with the fuzzing library [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer), and the sanitizer agent JAR installed at JVM startup using the JVM option `-javaagent`.
-Jazzer is run in 'regression mode', using fuzzing inputs which have been generated before.
+Jazzer is run in 'fuzzing mode', performing actual fuzzing.

 See the [root `build.gradle.kts`](/build.gradle.kts) for the configuration of the test.